-In accordance with FASB ASC 958-605-50 (formerly SFAS no. 116, "Accounting for Contributions Received and Contributions Made"), revenues from contributions are recognized pursuant to the terms specified by the donor.
+In accordance with FASB ASC 958-605-50, revenues from contributions are recognized pursuant to the terms specified by the donor.
 Contributions are recognized at the earlier of the date receipt of funds or the date of a formal, unconditional pledge from known donors.